-One of the best ways to build a happy, engaged staff team is to invest in your staff members’ career growth.
-In fact, studies show that employee retention rates rise 30-50% for businesses with strong learning cultures.
+One of the best ways to build a happy, engaged team is to invest in your staff members’ career growth.
 As a childcare or preschool director, you may not be able to pay your teachers the highest salaries, but you can help them grow and hone their skills as early educators—which can be just as valuable!

-If you’re thinking about how to make the most of your staff training or just getting ready for the new school year, then this article is for you.
-You’ll learn how to plan a professional development day that motivates your staff, helps them bond, and inspires them to apply what they’ve learned (while having fun along the way!).
+Planning a professional development day can help you get the most out of your staff training and help you build a strong learning culture at your center.
+Read on for tips on how to plan a professional development day that motivates your staff, helps them bond, and inspires them to apply what they’ve learned—while having fun along the way!

 It can be hard for your staff to jump straight into a long training day, so start your agenda with a fun icebreaker to help them warm up.
 This will help set the tone for your meeting and encourage your staff to engage and contribute throughout the day.